 3. Buyer persona

-The buyer person is a portrait of our ideal client, which helps us to focus our product and service offer and guide all the segmentation of the brand.
-Sometimes it may be necessary to define more than one profile, if we have product lines for different types of users.
+The buyer person is a portrait of our ideal client, which helps to focus your product and service offer and guide all the segmentation of the brand.
+Sometimes it may be necessary to define more than one profile, if you have product lines for different types of users.

 A buyer person must include:

 - Demographic information: age, gender, occupation, income level, place of residence ...